AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/database-storage-troubleshooter-on-adobe-commerce.md

 This can be indicated by a range of symptoms including the `/tmp` mount being full, site down, or not being able to SSH into a node.
 You may also be experiencing errors like _No space left on device (28)_.
 For a list of errors resulting from `/tmp` being full, review [/tmp mount full](/help/troubleshooting/miscellaneous/tmp-mount-full.md).

 Or do you have a `/data/mysql` issue caused by a lack of space?
 This can also be indicated by a variety of symptoms including site outage, customers unable to add products to cart, connection failure to database, and Galeria errors like _SQLSTATE\[08S01\]: Communication link failure: 1047 WSREP_.
-For a list of errors resulting from low MySQL disk space, refer to [MySQL disk space is low on Adobe Commerce on cloud infrastructure](/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md).
+For a list of errors resulting from low [!DNL MySQL] disk space, refer to [[!DNL MySQL] disk space is low on Adobe Commerce on cloud infrastructure](/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md).

 If you are unsure if you have a disk space issue and you have a New Relic account, go to the [New Relic Infrastructure monitoring Hosts page](https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infra-hosts-ui-page/).
 From there, click on the **Storage** tab, change the **Chart Shows** drop down from 5 to 20 results, and look in the table for high disk use in the Disk Used % chart or table.
 For more detailed steps, refer to [New Relic Infrastructure Monitoring > Storage tab]https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infra-hosts-ui-page/#storage).